 Willful disobedience is one of the elements of contempt the moving party must prove beyond a reasonable doubt, but it may also be an affirmative defense to the contempt charges depending on the allegations.

 When the inability to comply is set forth as an affirmative defense, the citee does not meet his/her burden of persuasion with conclusory declarations; he/she must set forth evidence showing complete performance was impossible.

 Further, disobedience of a valid court order is not excused by the assertion that the citee was acting on advice or instruction of counsel.
 In fact, attorneys who encourage or instruct such defiance can be held in contempt themselves for their own recalcitrant conduct, and may even face discipline from the California State Bar.

 Motion For Discharge, Demurrer, Motion for Dismissal of an Order to Show Cause re Contempt

 In lieu of an answer, the citee can move for a discharge of the contempt citation, dismissal of the action, or demurrer on the following grounds:

-Contact Our Experienced Riverside, California Contempt Attorney Now
+Contact Our Experienced Family Law Contempt Attorney Now

-Litigants can rely on the experience of our Riverside contempt attorneys in filing, prosecuting, and defending contempt actions.
-Our Southern California family law firm fights hard to make the legal system work for our clients.
-Contact our accomplished and dedicated Riverside contempt lawyers today by calling 951-888-3300 to learn how our experienced contempt attorney, Colleen Sparks, can guide you through the court process in a prompt and clear manner.
+Litigants can rely on the experience of our skilled contempt attorneys in filing, prosecuting, and defending contempt actions.
+Our California family law firm has litigated contempt cases throughout the State of California and fights hard to make the legal system work for our clients.